 Joel’s approach is a very scientific one.
 The book is really easy to read and understand.
 First, he goes over the tree energy systems, making everything abundantly clear.
 Next, he offers training methodologies that focus on improving each of them in particular.
 And, in the end, he offers integral advice on how to design a full camp where you focus on one quality while maintaining the others.

-If you want a NIck Diaz-like gas tank than you won’t need to search further than this resource.
+If you want a NIck Diaz-like gas tank then you won’t need to search further than this resource.
 Joel has everything broken down into 8 week periods or camps.
-Furthermore, he has a clear hierarchy of which energy system you should focus on first, second and last.
-In short, if you dedicate 3-4 months on this, your conditioning is going to be right up there with the best of them.
+Furthermore, he has a clear hierarchy of which energy system you should focus on first, second, and last.
+In short, if you dedicate 3-4 months to this, your conditioning is going to be right up there with the best of them.